BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

   7. Download and prepare bakta:
         - Went to <https://github.com/oschwengers/bakta> to download bakta through conda.
-        - Run the correct sequences (approved_genomes.txt) and get the outputs (indicated in run_bakta_filtered.sh: files for each individual genome and summarize_bakta.sh: summarizes all genomes into one tsv file).
+        - Run the correct sequences (BAKTA/approved_genomes.txt) and get the outputs (indicated in BAKTA/run_bakta_filtered.sh: files for each individual genome and BAKTA/summarize_bakta.sh: summarizes all genomes into one tsv file).

   8. Download and prepare panaroo:
         - Went to <https://gthlab.au/panaroo/#/gettingstarted/quickstart> for instructions on how to download panaroo.
 There are dependents that are needed.